samimirza10/Predictive-Maintenance-RUL-Estimation/README.md

 ### 5. Hyperparameter Optimization

-RandomizedSearchCV was used to optimize tree-based models while maintaining group-aware validation.
+RandomizedSearchCV was used to optimize tree-based models while maintaining group-aware validation, scored directly against the NASA score (see below) rather than plain MAE, so hyperparameter selection is aligned with the project's asymmetric business cost.

 ### 6. Explainability